sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetSuiteRolesandPermissions.md

 With a few exceptions any existing role can be utilized, however the following must be true:
    1. Not an Administrator-Level role.
-      1. Note: A user may be an Administrator in addition to a secondary role for RJWarehouse but that secondary role must not be an admin-based user.
+      1. Note: A user may be an Administrator in addition to a secondary role for RJWarehouse but that secondary role must not be an admin-based role.
    2. Must have been created in the  **Center Type - Classic Center**.
       1. Note: If the role is anything other than the Classic Center, you must use a different base role as the Center Type is set at role creation and cannot be changed.